 3. When You Love Your Things, They Love You Back

-One crucial theme of traditional minimalism is respect for your possessions.
-There is something of an active debate over whether or not we should all be literally speaking to our household items, thanking our socks for their service each day and whatnot.
+One central theme of traditional minimalism is respect for your possessions.
+There is an active debate over whether or not we should all be literally speaking to our household items, thanking our socks for their service each day and whatnot.

-But even so, it is pretty well agreed upon that if you take good care of your things, you will be better off in the long run for doing so.
+But even so, it is pretty well agreed upon that if you take good care of your things, you will be better off in the long run.

 Showing respect for your possessions offers two main benefits.
-First, maintaining things and handling them with care builds up the neurological association that this item is important to you.
-It’s just like how how doing favors for other people counterintuitively makes you more ingratiated to them.
+First, maintaining things and handling them with care builds up the neurological association that this item is essential to you.
+It’s like how doing favors for other people counterintuitively makes you feel more ingratiated to them.

 Okay, for real.
-Just as you read above, computers and small devices, phones in particular, feel the weight of over-exertion.
+Just as you read above, computers and small devices, particularly phones, feel the weight of over-exertion.
 That strain adds up over time and degrades the inner workings.

 It’s no secret that modern cell phones are intentionally engineered to age quickly.
 And as they age, they slow down, fall apart, tell offensive jokes, and oppose raising the minimum wage.
 It’s not a pretty picture.
 So there’s no reason for you to help it along faster.

 Respect your things, electronic or otherwise.
-Handle them with care and they will bring you happiness for a long time to come.
+Handle them with care, and they will bring you happiness for a long time.

 Digital Minimalism, Real-World Peace